comunica/Article-SSWS2020-AMF/content/related-work.md

 Even though the _number of HTTP requests is lower_, the _total execution time is higher_ for most queries, because of the long server delays when generating AMFs.
 In this work, we aim to solve this problem of higher execution times.

-### Comunica
-{:#related-work-comunica}

-[Comunica](cite:cites comunica) is a highly modular _meta query engine_
-that was introduced to make it easier to compare different techniques and algorithms for querying Linked Data.
-Comunica already supports querying over TPF interfaces out-of-the-box, which is why we make use of this framework for implementing our client-side AMF-based algorithms.

-Comunica uses semantic configuration files to define which modules are included in a single instance.
-It then uses [Components.js](cite:cites componentsjs), a semantic dependency injection framework, to link the different independent modules together.
-We make use of such configuration files to declaratively define our Comunica engine with AMF support, so that experiments can easily be executed based on them.

-Comunica uses an _actor-based_ architecture to achieve loose coupling between modules.
-Each actor is responsible for solving a certain task in a certain way.
-Actors can be registered on task-specific _buses_.
-If a certain task needs to be solved, _mediators_ are responsible for picking the _best_ actors in that bus, and letting that actor execute the task.
-Comunica offers more than 100 actors that, when combined, are able to solve complex SPARQL queries.